 The Scythians left behind a large number of historical monuments, of which Scythian Neapolis is one of the most important.

 The area around the Black Sea and Asia Minor was heavily influenced by the Scythians for centuries.
-The Scythians mainly inhabited the area north of the Black Sea, where they dated from the 7th century BC. until the 3rd century AD were the ruling people.
+The Scythians mainly inhabited the area north of the Black Sea, where they were the ruling people from the 7th century BCE until the 3rd century CE.

 Founded in the 3rd century BCE, Scythian Neapolis is located in the eastern part of present-day Simferopol, at the intersection of all trade routes, uniting all Scythian settlements.
 The city was considered the capital of the late Scythians, and it was a commercial and cultural centre.
 Based on the study of this historical monument, the scientists concluded that the later Scythians had their own political system and culture, which was developed under the influence of the Greeks and Sarmatians, but became uniquely Scythian over the centuries.